electricjones/long-haul/_posts/2018-08-10-my-coursework.md

 The list is sorted from most recent to those I took first.

+### Georgia Tech
+I have been accepted into the Master's of Science in Computer Science at Georgia Tech.
+It's a very prestigious program and I'm really looking forward to the challenge.
+There will be more here, but I think I will dedicate entire posts to the work I do in those classes

 ### Official Classes
 #### Discrete Math
 **Summer 2020 - Prerequisite**